 Our goal was to fill the shelves at the Foster and Glocester Food Pantries in time for the holiday season, and we absolutely accomplished this.
 Due to the generosity of the participating families, we collected over 1500 items for the Food Pantries.
 We also collected $116 in cash from our wonderful community members, which was divided and sent to each Food Pantry, as well.

-Because of the amazing positive feedback and the enormous benefit to the local food pantries, the GBA’s Executive Board voted unanimously to sponsor the event again in 2017!
+Because of the amazing positive feedback and the enormous benefit to the local food pantries, the GBA’s Executive Board voted unanimously to sponsor the event again in each succeeding year!